LightChain: A DHT-based Blockchain for Resource Constrained Environments: Preliminaries and System Model

 \subsection{Authenticated Search}

-We assume that the search queries over the Skip Graph overlay are authenticated by an authentication mechanism in the presence of the described adversarial peers \cite{needels2009secure}.
+We assume that the search queries over the Skip Graph overlay are authenticated by an authentication mechanism in the presence of the described adversarial peers \cite{boshrooyeh2017guard, taheri2020proof}.
 By the authenticated searches, we mean that the validity of the search results is publicly verifiable through a search proof that is generated by the signing keys of the participating peers on the search path.
 The search proof also contains the attributes of the peers on the search query path (e.g., identifier and (IP) address) with the last node on the search path considered as the search result.
+We assume the success chance of adversary on breaking the authenticated search mechanism and forging a search proof is limited to some negligible function $\epsilon(\lambda)$ (e.g., $\epsilon(\lambda) = 2^{-\lambda}$).